 Why It Is Not an Exercise Replacement

 Exercise improves metabolic health through several layers, including muscle demand, vascular function, nervous system regulation, and tissue-level adaptation.
+Regular physical activity independently improves insulin sensitivity and lowers the risk of type 2 diabetes, as public health agencies consistently report (Centers for Disease Control and Prevention).
 A peptide does not replace that full-body training effect.
 When MOTS-c is used, it is typically positioned as supportive, helping reinforce healthier signaling while you keep the fundamentals in place.
+Within the broader category of clinician-supervised peptide therapy, MOTS-c is one tool among several, chosen only when the data supports it.

 People usually search for a fat-burning peptide when progress feels blocked.
 The right candidates for this conversation are not people looking for a quick fix.
 They are people who have already tried consistency and still see red flags.